-Here is how you can declutter your smartphone by following few simple things regularly.
+Here is how you can declutter your smartphone by following a few simple things regularly.

 1- Remove Unwanted/Useless Apps

-Also, sometimes you might come across actually useful apps, you haven’t got time to invest in exploring such apps.
-And now that you know, you have to, you can keep such apps in front of your eye, by placing it on the main home screen.
+Also, sometimes you might come across actually useful apps, but you haven’t got time to invest in exploring such apps.
+And now that you know, you have to, you can keep such apps in front of your eye, by placing them on the main home screen.

 2- Turn Off Unwanted Notifications

 Suppose you are working on something important & you get a notification on your smartphone.
 You thought it might be a text from your loved ones, so you went ahead to pick up your phone just to find out it was a notification from a shopping app.
 I don’t know about you but for me, it’s the epitome of distraction.
 Now it will take some time for me to get back to what I was working on.

 But don’t worry, if you face a similar situation regularly & get distracted by these notifications.
 The easiest way to do that is by turning off notifications that you believe are useless & you really don’t need to get notified for.
 You can either do this by turning off notifications of those apps from the notification settings option or by interacting with the notification directly.
 (Usually long pressing the notification will get you into it, where you can disable/turn it off completely) Both Android & iOS has native feature inside Settings to help you with notifications management.